sabre-io/vobject/README.md

 ```
 "require" : {
-    "sabre/vobject" : "dev-master"
+    "sabre/vobject" : "2.0.*"
 }
 ```

 Then, run `composer.phar update` and you should be good.
-As soon as the first release is out, you should switch `dev-master` to `2.0.*` though.

 # Usage